leonelluiscorado/GEDICorrect/README.md

 GEDICorrect is a scalable Python framework for correcting GEDI geolocation at the orbit, beam, or footprint level using small-footprint airborne laser scanning (ALS) data.
 It combines waveform, terrain, and relative-height matching criteria with parallel processing and the `gediRat` and `gediMetric` programs from [GEDI Simulator](https://bitbucket.org/StevenHancock/gedisimulator/src/master/).

-Version 1.0.0 provides three ways to use the same correction engine:
+GEDICorrect provides:

 - A local browser interface for guided operation.
 - The `gedicorrect` command-line program.
 - An importable Python API.

-The accompanying paper is [*GEDICorrect: A Scalable Python Tool for Orbit-, Beam-, and Footprint-Level GEDI Geolocation Correction*](https://doi.org/10.48550/arXiv.2511.00319).
+The accompanying paper is [*GEDICorrect: A Scalable Python Tool for Orbit-, Beam-, and Footprint-Level GEDI Geolocation Correction*](https://doi.org/10.1016/j.srs.2026.100469).

 ## Supported platforms